 Recent research has found gout patients have a significantly altered intestinal microbiota highlighting the importance of the brain-gut–kidney axis

 The gut also plays a key role.
 The liver receives 70% of its blood supply from the intestine.
 More recent research has found gout patients have a significantly altered intestinal microbiota highlighting the importance of the gut–kidney axis.
 The precise mechanisms underlying gut microbiome host interactions are elusive at best - it's still a relatively frontier field, however it points to yet again, a need for a full body-lifestyle evaluation and treatment rather than examination of joints.
 Further consideration of the role of the brain-gut-kidney axis as related to chronic kidney disorders is much needed.
 Food, antibiotics, and gender are just some of the factors that can throw off the balance between the gut and liver by directly impacting gut microbiota.

-Food, antibiotics, and gender are just some of the factors that can throw off the balance between the gut and liver by directly impacting gut microbiota.
+Diet, medication, heavy metal toxicity, chronic stress and repeated intake of antibiotics as well as repressed trauma can throw off the balance between the gut and liver by directly impacting gut microbiota.

 What about our emotions?

 The kidney meridian is the root of life, running and has a pathway to the sole of the foot and heel.
 You can see this in the image to the left.
 The reason the joints in the feet are affected is because the feet are usually a lower temperature and uric acid crystallises at lower temperatures.

 Beyond physiology our kidneys store our inner potency.
 This is a very particular and essential essence - related to will power, ability to take action and our confidence to move forward.
 They also hold unresolved fear.
 The gut too, as our second brain is vital for the processing of our emotions, particularly anger.